mmsobotka/influence-of-inpainting-methods/README.md

 # Influence of Inpainting Methods on Facial Features Reconstruction and Face Recognition

+## Paper
+The paper will be made available upon acceptance.

 ## Code Availability
 The code will be made available upon paper acceptance.